clamlamay/ProjectTwo/README.md

 Users register by creating a unique user name, providing an e-mail address, and creating a password secured using bcrypt.

 #### __Login__
-Upon return to the site, registered users can login using their username and password (matched to encrypted password using bcrypt)/
+Upon return to the site, registered users can login using their username and password (matched to encrypted password using bcrypt).

 #### __Posting Content__
 Only registered and logged in users can post content - this is confirmed using Sessions.
 The submission form includes a field for a title, a comment to provide additional details about the post, and a photo upload.
 Images are stored as a string in the content table within the Clambake database.
-This content is then extracted and displayed on the content page.
+This content is then extracted and displayed on the content page with most recently added items appearing at the top of the feed.

 ---

 ### __Unsolved Problems / Future Work__
 - [ ] 'Username is taken' functionality
 - [ ] Password reset and forgot username functionality
-- [ ] Post tags (by topic)
-- [ ] Display posts in ascending order (displaying most recent submissions first)
+- [ ] Topical tags to attach to posts
 - [ ] Include the date the post was authored
-- [ ] Post tags (by topic)
 - [ ] Display warning when size of file exceeds a certain size.